-This month, the World Health Organization (WHO) launched a global campaign to reduce cholera deaths by 90% between now and 2030.
+The World Health Organization (WHO) has launched a global campaign to reduce cholera deaths by 90% between now and 2030.

 Whilst measures to control cholera are now available, it continues to affect almost 3 million people each year.